 At the obelisque.

 He had been there before; once, as a tourist.
 Allan Saunders had considered himself to be a tourist on the island.
-Up to now.
+Up till now.

 Thoughts like these kept playing in his head while the uniformed policeman drove him to the obelisque.
 The man at the wheel was not very talkative and that pleased Allan Saunders.
 He was lucky to have been able to get some sandwiches from his landlady in the Bed & Breakfast he was staying in.
 After two months he really should have been able to find a suitable place for himself to stay, but somehow he didn't have any luck with finding something.
 Somehow the B&B was not bad at all for him at this moment.
 It was very easy to have his breakfast made for him and his laundry being taken care of.

 It didn't take that long to get to the place.
-His driver stopped the car at the parking of the Obelisque Inn next to a few police cars and he walked to the thing.
+His driver stopped the car at the parking of the Culver Haven Inn next to a few police cars and he walked to the Yarborough Monument.
 A few policemen greeted him, one was still busy with securing the site off with blue and white police ribbon.
 He had to walk around the monument to see the victim.
 A young man was tied to the stone monument and it was obvious that he was dead.
 His sergeant Patty Anderson came to meet him.

 "Morning, Guv.
 We don't know much yet, but SOCO is expected soon from the main land.
 We blocked everything off as much as we could.
-My suggestion is not to get too close to the obelisque, so not to disturb any traces."
+My suggestion is not to get too close to the obelisque, to avoid disturbing any traces."